munificent/craftinginterpreters/book/parsing-expressions.md

 ^code comparison

-The grammar rule is virtually identical to `equality` and so is the corresponding code.
-The only <span name="handle">differences</span> are the token types for the operators we match, and the method we call for the operands, now `addition()` instead of `comparison()`.
-The remaining two binary operator rules follow the same pattern:
+The grammar rule is virtually <span name="handle">identical</span> to `equality` and so is the corresponding code.
+The only differences are the token types for the operators we match, and the method we call for the operands -- now `addition()` instead of `comparison()`.
+The remaining two binary operator rules follow the same pattern.

+In order of precedence, first addition and subtraction:

 <aside name="handle">

-If you wanted to do some clever Java 8, you could create a helper method for parsing a left-associative series of binary operators given a list of token types and an operand method handle and unify some of this redundant code.
+If you wanted to do some clever Java 8, you could create a helper method for parsing a left-associative series of binary operators given a list of token types and an operand method handle to simplify this redundant code.

 </aside>

+^code addition

+And finally multiplication and division:

-^code addition-and-multiplication
+^code multiplication

 That's all of the binary operators, parsed with the correct precedence and associativity.
-We're crawling up the precedence hierarchy and now we've reached the unary operators:
+We're crawling up the precedence hierarchy and now we've reached the unary operators.

 ```ebnf
 unary → ( "!" | "-" ) unary
       | primary ;
 ```

-The code for this is a little different:
+The code for this is a little different.

 ^code unary